Equitable/trump/README.rst

 Requirements
 =============
 * Python 2.7; Support for Python 3.3 or 3.4 should be do-able, if there was interest.
 * A relational database supported by SQLAlchemy.
+The first database with guaranteed support is PostGreSQL

 Basic Usage
 ===========